zammad/zammad-admin-documentation/system/integrations/ldap/index.rst

 .. hint::

-   The LDAP source is also a perfect candidate for Zammads `Kerberos Single Sign-On`_ but also works as addition to other :doc:`/settings/security/third-party`.
+   The LDAP source is also a perfect candidate for Zammad's `Kerberos Single Sign-On`_ but also works as addition to other :doc:`/settings/security/third-party`.